Root Authorizations

 Visual Flow

-Root Authorisation (rTAO defines framework)
+Root Authorization (rTAO defines framework)

-Verifiable Accreditation (TAO is authorised to operate)
+Verifiable Accreditation (TAO is authorized to operate)

-Verifiable Accreditation (Trusted Issuer is authorised)
+Verifiable Accreditation (Trusted Issuer is authorized)

 Verifiable Credential (End-user receives attestation)